 Photoshop Tools For Color Adjustments

-Compared to tonal adjustments, there are more than 2 tools you can use for color adjustments:
+Compared to tonal adjustments, there are more than two tools you can use for color adjustment:

 - Color balance

 These are the standard tools you can find in the Adjustments panel.

 It depends because each produces a different result.

 Vibrance and Hue/Saturation control the basic color adjustments.

 Color Balance and Selective Color allow more customization of specific colors.